dwiegreffe/mdsrv-web/faq.md

 You can find a detailed description on how to import structures and trajectories, inluding a video, in the tutorial section under:
 - <a href="tutorial.html#tutorial-import-structure">Importing a structure</a>
 - <a href="tutorial.html#tutorial-import-trajectory">Importing a trajectory</a>

+There are several ways how a structure or a trajectory can be imported:
+- **Open Local Files**: Import files that you have stored locally on your computer.
+- **Open Remote Files**: Import files that are publicly available on a server.
+If you run the client locally on your computer, you can also import files from your local network this way.
+- **Open Remote Structures**: Import strucures from public databases like the PDB using an identifier.
+- **Open Remote Desity**: Import desities from public databases.
+- **Load Trajectories**: Import trajectories by providing the files (structure and coordinates) from your local computer or by providing files that are publicly available on a server.
+- **Zenodo Import**: Files from the Zenodo server cannot be imported using the above options.
+If you want to import Zenodo files, you must use this option and specify the record number for the files you want to import.
+Using this option all files of the record will be stored in the memory of your computer.
+If the files are too large, see: <a href="#faq-zenodo-large">The Zenodo record is too large to be held in my memory.
+How can I display the data?</a>.

 </div></p></details>

 <details>